Family Life Cycle (cont.)

 Your child's healthy development depends on your ability to provide a safe, loving, and organized environment.
 Children benefit when their parents have a strong relationship.

 Caring for young children cuts into the amount of time you might otherwise spend alone or with your partner.
-If there were skills you didn't learn in previous phases, such as compromise for the good of the family, your relationship may suffer.
-Divorce and extramarital affairs often occur during the raising of small children when the parents have not learned proper life skills.
+If you did not fully develop some skills in previous phases, such as compromise for the good of the family, your relationship may be strained.
+For example, divorce or affairs may be more likely to occur during the years of raising young children if parents have not developed strong skills from earlier life stages.